n8n-io/bash-dash/README.md

 ![Bash-Dash getting weather information from the terminal](https://i.imgur.com/1kzrNFl.png)

-Bash-Dash comes only with a pre-specified test command.
+Bash-Dash comes with a pre-specified test command.
 You can try it out by running:

 ```bash
 - test